MariamOsman11/Portflio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Creating "setup and mobile first" project
+Creating "finish mobile version" project

 To get a local copy up and running, follow these steps.